 Please download an application form here, you can then either email the form to email@example.com or hand in to the office at 51 Gold Street.

 The KCU Furniture & Household Goods Shop is our newest shop on Kettering High Street and will work closely with the KCU Warehouse where the furniture is stored.
-KCU holds the upcycling contract with Kettering Borough Council.
+KCU holds the upcycling Service Level agreement with North Northamptonshire Council (NCC).
 This involves preventing reusable furniture from going to landfill.
 Along with receiving donations from members of the public KCU runs a termly course teaching skills around upcycling and mending items which are then sold in the shop.

 If you have the following experiences you could build on them while volunteering, if not we do provide training.